sensu/sensu-docs/content/sensu-go/6.5/api/pipeline-tcp-stream-handlers.md

 }
 {{< /code >}}

-## Create or update a handler {#handlershandler-put}
+## Create or update a TCP stream handler

-The `/handlers/:handler` API endpoint provides HTTP PUT access to create or update a specific `:handler` definition, by handler name.
+The `/tcpstreamhandlers/:tcpstreamhandler` API endpoint provides HTTP PUT access to create or update a specific `:tcpstreamhandler` definition, by handler name.

-### Example {#handlershandler-put-example}
+### Example

-In the following example, an HTTP PUT request is submitted to the `/handlers/:handler` API endpoint to create the handler `influx-db`.
+In the following example, an HTTP PUT request is submitted to the `/tcpstreamhandlers/:tcpstreamhandler` API endpoint to create the handler `???`.
 The request returns a successful HTTP `201 Created` response.

 {{< code shell >}}